Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 frost the cake once is cooled down

-STEP FOURTEEN: Once your layers of cake have cooled completely, you can frost the sides and top of the cake with the creamy frosting and serve.
+STEP TEN: Once your layers of cake have cooled completely, you can frost the sides and top of the cake with the creamy frosting and serve.

 How To Serve